camille-004/my-interview-prep/ml_interview.md

 ## In SQL, how are primary and foreign keys related?

 Foreign keys allows you to **match and join tables** on the primary key of the corresponding table.

+## Explain Star Schema.

+Star schema organizes data into a central fact table and a set of related dimension tables, resembling a star shape.
+The fact table in the star schema contains the keys to the dimension tables.
+The dimension tables contain descriptive attributes or characteristics that provide context for the measurements in the fact table.
+- Advantages: No need for complex joins when querying
+- Disadvantages: Many-to-many not supported, denormalized (duplicated, inconsistent) data can cause integrity issues

 # Data Structures